mwkinney/miniircd-ntfs/README.md

-Miniircd fork - Python3 update and changes for NTFS
+Miniircd fork - changes for NTFS